Kenmare | Arts Festival | 2026

 Kate O’Riordan is a multi-award-winning writer of six novels.
 She has also written for theatre and screen.
 Her many television credits include Mr Selfridge, and she created Smother and Blackshore for BBC Studios/RTE.
 A native of Bantry, Co.
 Cork, Kate’s writing career took off when she won the Hennessy/Tribune prize for a short story.
 Since then, she has remained a keen advocate for new writing and for giving new writers their own starting chance.
 She currently divides her time between London and Kenmare.

-The Kate O'Riodan Prize for Short Fiction 2026
+The Kate O'Riordan Prize for Short Fiction 2026

 SHORT STORY COMPETITION 2026